DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing

-Our key insight is that the quality of LLM outputs is not often not adequate for complex data processing---we therefore can't simply treat the existing user-provided operators as a given.
-Instead, {\bf \em we need to consider novel rewrites that decompose complex but error-prone operator(s) into a sequence of simpler and more accurate operators.} For our map example, a different sequence of operators can increase accuracy.
-One such example is {\em map $\rightarrow$ map}, where the first map is tasked with removing all portions of each input document that do not pertain to misconduct (e.g., medical examiner reports), and the second map is the single-step map above.
+Our key insight is that the quality of LLM outputs is often not adequate for complex data processing---we cannot simply treat the existing user-provided operators as fixed.
+Instead, {\bf \em we need to consider novel rewrites that decompose complex but error-prone operation(s) into a sequence of simpler and more accurate operations.} For our map example, a different sequence of operations may increase accuracy.
+One such example is {\em map $\rightarrow$ map}, where the first map is tasked with removing all portions of each input document that do not pertain to misconduct (e.g., medical reports), while the second map is the single-step map above.
 Or we could replace the first map with one that summarizes each sequence of $k$ paragraphs into one, keeping the second map as is.
-Yet another option is to replace the single-step {\em map} with what we call the {\em split $\rightarrow$ gather $\rightarrow$ map $\rightarrow$ reduce} pattern that splits the document into contiguous chunks; for each chuck, ``gather'' $k$ neighboring chunks before/after as context or background to be included into a prompt, and generate per-officer summaries using its $2k$ neighbors as background context (map); and finally, a global summarization across all chunks (reduce).
+Yet another option is to replace the single-step {\em map} with what we call {\em split $\rightarrow$ gather $\rightarrow$ map $\rightarrow$ reduce}---a pattern that first {\em splits} the document into contiguous chunks; then, for each chunk, {\em gathers} $k$ neighboring chunks before/after as context or background to be included into a prompt, generates per-officer summaries using its $2k$ neighbors as background context ({\em map}); and finally, performs a global summarization across all chunks ({\em reduce}).